Governance Frequently Asked Questions

 Q: If all five District Directors are not on the Hospital Board will the District lose its oversight of the Hospital?

-A: No. The District retains its reserved rights and oversight.
+A: No. The District retains its reserved power and oversight.

 Q: How are District tax revenues spent?

-A: The money raised through property taxes from District residents will continue to be used for repayment of general obligations bonds, capital expenditures and community benefit grants and sponsorships benefitting the El Camino Healthcare District.
+A: The money raised through property taxes from District residents are used for repayment of general obligations bonds, capital expenditures and community benefit grants and sponsorships benefitting the El Camino Healthcare District.

 Q: Can the hospital be sold if all five District Board members are not on the Hospital Board?

-Q: Will Hospital Board and Committee meetings remain open to the public?
+Q: Are Hospital Board and Committee meetings open to the public?